jmba/karban/README.txt

 This project aims to create a really basic accounting / project tracking system for freelancers and small companies that is actually *fun* to use.
-KARBAN is written in PHP 5.3+ with a little jQuery sugar and published under GNU GPL v3.
+KARBAN is written in PHP 5.3+ plus a little jQuery sugar.

+License: GNU General Public License version 3.
 See LICENSE.txt for details.

 Its main goals are: